torvalds/linux/Documentation/core-api/printk-formats.rst

 	%px	01234567 or 0123456789abcdef

 For printing pointers when you *really* want to print the address.
-Please consider whether or not you are leaking sensitive information about the kernel memory layout before printing pointers with %px. %px is functionally equivalent to %lx (or %lu). %px is preferred because it is more uniquely grep'able.
+Please consider whether or yest you are leaking sensitive information about the kernel memory layout before printing pointers with %px. %px is functionally equivalent to %lx (or %lu). %px is preferred because it is more uniquely grep'able.
 If in the future we need to modify the way the kernel handles